Dthurow/dthurow.github.io/_drafts/getting-started-with-stm32-black-pill.md

 ### The Hardware Side
 There's apparently a lot of places to get the hardware side, and for relatively cheap.
 But a lot of the places seem to be "Aliexpress" and "Ebay", and it feels like the quality control and speed of delivery for those both can be lacking.
 So instead, since I buy so much from Adafruit anyway, I decided to get my software from there.

+As I mentioned above, I only need two bits of hardware, the black pill itself, and the debugger/programmer ST-link.
+The ST-link even comes with the right female-to-female jumper wires so I can connect the two together.

-ST-link V2 from adafruit: [https://www.adafruit.com/product/2548](https://www.adafruit.com/product/2548)
+- ST-link V2 from adafruit: [https://www.adafruit.com/product/2548](https://www.adafruit.com/product/2548)
-We Act Studio STM32F411 "BlackPill" Development Board [https://www.adafruit.com/product/4877](https://www.adafruit.com/product/4877)
+- We Act Studio STM32F411 "BlackPill" Development Board [https://www.adafruit.com/product/4877](https://www.adafruit.com/product/4877)

 ### The Software Side